Azure/iot-edge-opc-publisher-v1/README.md

 ### Configuring Security

 IoT Edge provides OPC Publisher with its security configuration for accessing IoT Hub automatically.
-OPC Publisher can also run as a standalone Docker container by specifying a device connection string for accessing IoT Hub via the --dc command line parameter.
+OPC Publisher can also run as a standalone Docker container by specifying a device connection string for accessing IoT Hub via the `dc` command line parameter.
 A device for IoT Hub can be created and its connection string retrieved through the Azure Portal.

 For accessing OPC UA-enabled assets, X.509 certificates and their associated private keys are used by OPC UA.
 OPC Publisher uses a file system-based certificate store to manage all certificates.
 During startup, OPC Publisher checks if there is a certificate it can use in this certificate stores and creates a new self-signed certificate and new associated private key if there is none.
 Self-signed certificates provide weak authentication, since they are not signed by a trusted CA, but at least the communication to the OPC UA-enabled asset can be encrypted this way.